365admin/spiderman/readme.md

     webdriver-manager start

-Then in another
+Then in another run the following sequence

     node ./index.js crawl

-or

     node ./index.js parse
+    node ./index.js excel

+Which will create a **HTML file** and a screenshot in a **PNG Image** , then a **JSON file**, then an **Excel document** and store those in the temp subfolder

 ## Verbose logging
+If you like to track what is going on under the hood set the environment variable DEBUG first

     SET DEBUG=app